Emq17/osTicket-Prerequisites-and-Installation/README.md

 <h2>Installation Steps</h2>

-- Please refer to https://github.com/Emq17/Establishing-Virtual-Machines-With-Remote-Desktop to set up VM.
+- Please refer to https://github.com/Emq17/Establishing-Virtual-Machines-With-Remote-Desktop to set up your VM.
   - Apply 2-4 Virtual CPU's & allow it to create a new Virtual Network (Vnet).
 - Once we are logged into your Virtual Machine, install and enable IIS with Windows CGI:
   - Open up the Control Panel